 GREAT DIXTER, Northiam, Rye, East Sussex, UK

-Well!
-What an absolute joy.
-My husband Michael is not a gardener ( but he knows a good thing when he sees it!!) and as soon as we walked in through the gate his jaw dropped open (mine was already on the ground) as he was exclaiming “oh my god” (along with a coach-load of French gardeners who had come for the day across the Channel – one of the joys and curses of being in Europe)
+WELL!
+WHAT AN ABSOLUTE JOY.
+My husband, Michael, is not a gardener – but he knows a good thing when he sees it!! – and as soon as we walked in through the gate his jaw dropped open – mine was already on the ground – as he was exclaiming “oh my god” (along with a coach-load of French gardeners who had come for the day across the Channel – one of the joys and curses of being in Europe).

-Though Nathanial Lloyd began the gardens, it was his youngest son Christopher (Christo), born in 1921, who would make Great Dixter one of the most beautiful private gardens in the world.
+Though Nathaniel Lloyd began the gardens, it was his youngest son Christopher (Christo), born in 1921, who would make Great Dixter one of the most beautiful private gardens in the world.
 He lived there permanently from 1954 until he died in 2006.

-This is not a fluffy cottage garden.
+THIS IS NOT A FLUFFY COTTAGE GARDEN.
 You are greeted with a view up to the house over breathtaking flowering meadow full of colour and movement with some ancient gnarled-trunked pear trees dotted here and there.

 The meadows throughout the garden were a particular love of Christo’s mother, the aptly named Daisy – not an easy project to implement because wild meadows only grow on impoverished soils and usually means scooping tons off the top layer.
-Well, a hundred years of perfecting the ‘dream’ have paid off – they are an absolute glory and only mown twice a year (so make sure you go when they haven’t been mown) Sadly, 95% of meadow habitat in the UK has disappeared since the second world war which has resulted in a tragic decline of wildflowers and assorted wildlife – but the meadows at Great Dixter are going some way to demonstrate their beauty and conservation which go hand-in-hand with their year round education programme and workshops.
+Well, a hundred years of perfecting the dream have paid off – they are an absolute glory and only slashed twice a year (so make sure you go when they haven’t been mown).
+Sadly, 95% of meadow habitat in the UK has disappeared since the second world war which has resulted in a tragic decline of wildflowers and assorted wildlife – but the meadows at Great Dixter are going some way to demonstrate their beauty and conservation which go hand-in-hand with their year round education programme and workshops.

 The fantastic groupings of vibrant flowers, grasses, shrubs and trees was breathtaking.

-Apart from the meadow garden you also have the joy of discovering the high garden, the lavender garden, the sunken garden, the topiary lawn, the rose garden and theLONG BORDER – which he made 300ft (100 yards) long.
+APART FROM THE MEADOW GARDEN you also have the joy of discovering the high garden, the lavender garden, the sunken garden, the topiary lawn, the rose garden and theLONG BORDER – which he made 300ft (100 yards) long.
 Enough to keep you busy for a lifetime.
+IT IS SIMPLY GLORIOUS.